Interpretable models for forecasting high-dimensional functional time series

-We study the modeling and forecasting of high-dimensional functional time series, which can be temporally dependent and cross-sectionally correlated.
-We implement a functional analysis of variance (FANOVA) to decompose high-dimensional functional time series, such as subnational age- and sex-specific mortality observed over years, into two distinct components: a deterministic mean structure and a residual process varying over time.
-Unlike purely statistical dimensionality-reduction techniques, the FANOVA decomposition provides a direct and interpretable framework by partitioning the series into effects attributable to data-specific factors, such as regional and sex-level variations, and a grand functional mean.
+\centerline{\bf Abstract} We study the modeling and forecasting of high-dimensional functional time series, which can be temporally dependent and cross-sectionally correlated.
+Central to our implementation is a functional analysis of variance by decomposing high-dimensional functional time series, such as subnational age- and sex-specific mortality observed over years, into two distinct components: a deterministic mean structure and a residual process varying over time.
+Unlike purely statistical dimensionality-reduction techniques, the functional analysis of variance decomposition provides an interpretable framework by partitioning the series into effects attributable to data-specific factors, such as regional and sex-level variations, and a grand functional mean.
 From the residual process, we implement a functional factor model to capture the remaining stochastic trends.
 By combining the forecasts of the residual component with the estimated deterministic structure, we obtain the forecasted curves for high-dimensional functional time series.
 Illustrated by the age-specific Japanese subnational mortality rates from 1975 to 2023, we evaluate and compare the accuracy of the point and interval forecasts across various forecast horizons.
-The results demonstrate that leveraging these interpretable components not only clarifies the underlying drivers of the data but also improves forecast accuracy, providing more transparent insights for evidence-based policy decisions.
+The results demonstrate that leveraging these interpretable components not only clarifies the underlying drivers of the data, but also improves point forecast accuracy by about 25\% to 45\% compared to an existing method, providing more transparent insights for evidence-based policy decisions, such as accurate modeling of financial costs of length of stay in the old-aged care facilities.